H.R.1215 - Protecting Access to Care Act of 2017115th Congress (2017-2018)

 Protecting Access to Care Act of 2017

-Noneconomic damages are limited to $250,000.
+(Sec.
+3) Noneconomic damages are limited to $250,000, before accounting for reductions in damages required by law.
 Juries may not be informed of this limitation.
 Parties are liable for the amount of damages directly proportional to their responsibility.
 These provisions do not preempt state laws that specify a particular monetary amount of damages.